cloudflare/cloudflare-docs/content/fundamentals/_partials/_origin-passive-alert.md

 ---
+_build:
+  publishResources: false
+  render: never
+  list: never
 ---

-To receive an email when Cloudflare is unable to reach your origin, [create a notification](/notifications/create-notifications) for **Passive Origin Monitoring**.
+To receive an email when Cloudflare is unable to reach your origin, [create a notification](/fundamentals/notifications/create-notifications/) for **Passive Origin Monitoring**.